 The unpredictability with which GO Grant is disbursed creates inequities for students in the awareness and timely receipt of the award.
 One of the strengths of the TOPS program is that students know in advance what they will receive and that information can therefore influence their decisions about where and whether to enroll.
-GO grants, by contrast, cannot be as much of a factor in students' planning if they do not know whether they will get an award until after they have already made critical enrollment decisions: whether to enroll, where to go, and how many classes to take.
-For enrollment changes or withdrawals, the state could review the academic progress requirements to receive future funding or consider billing the few over-awarded students rather than delaying payment to all recipients.
-If the 60% requirement were removed, that should reduce many of the over-award scenarios for receipt of outside scholarship or other funding.
+GO grants, by contrast, cannot be as much of a

 By continuing to leave the GO grant award decision until the last minute, Louisiana will lose much of the potential return on its financial aid investment.
 The earlier students know about financial aid, the longer the same amount of dollars can affect key decisions: whether to go to college at all, where to go, whether to fill out the FAFSA, etc. Aid that is entirely "last dollar" can be efficiently allocated in terms of students' current financial needs but cannot have the long-term impact of earlier awards.
-A landmark random control study in New Brunswick, Canada, found that low-income students who were told in advance that they would get financial aid in college, were more likely to attend and to graduate than low-income students who received similar amounts of aid through the traditional process.
-Policymakers in Kentucky attribute part of their success in increasing attainment in the early 2000s to a program that commits at least a small amount of financial aid in advance to nearly 90% of the state's graduating high school students, with larger amounts dependent on demonstrated need or merit.
-For potential adult students, using similar logic, qualification for programs like SNAP or Medicaid could be used to make an early minimum commitment of aid to anyone who fills out a FAFSA, leveraging the state's investment and greater federal support.
+A landmark random control study in New Brunswick, Canada, found that low-income students who were told in advance that they would get financial aid in college were more likely to attend and to graduate than low-income students who received similar amounts of aid through the traditional process.19 Policymakers in Kentucky attribute part of their success in increasing attainment in the early 2000s to a program that commits at least a small amount of financial aid in advance to nearly 90% of the state's graduating high school students, with larger amounts dependent on demonstrated need or merit.20 For potential adult students, using similar logic, qualification for programs like SNAP or Medicaid could be used to make an early minimum commitment of aid to anyone who fills out a FAFSA, leveraging the state's relatively investment into greater federal support.